isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 #### 4. How do I change the validity of my VTP?

 A VTP is valid for single entry into Singapore anytime from your intended date of entry and up to 13 calendar days after.
-If your travel plans change and you need to enter before or after the validity period, please submit a new VTP application.

 <b>Should you require assistance to seek urgent entry into Singapore within the next 2 days, please write to the Safe Travel Office using the <a href="https://go.gov.sg/sto-enquiry" target="_blank">enquiry form here</a> or call the SafeTravel Enquiries helpline at 6812 5555.
 Kindly note that all appeals are assessed on a case-by-case basis.</b>